kmcarpio1/Nspoof_Enseirb/README.md

 ```
 Warning !
 All of these folders have to be created BEFORE launching the program.

-## Save your current firewall rules
+## Check your firewall rules
-Make sure you don't have installed firewall other than iptables.
-Please also consider saving your current iptables rules, because it will be lost when the program starts.
+Your firewall have to allow IN and OUT DNS requests, but blocking forwarding.
+Yout firewall have to allow other protocols for forward (ex: HTTP)

+## Check your forwarding
+You have to allow IP forwarding on your machine

 ## Launch !
 To launch the program, you just have to execute the following command :